Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Even the best projectors will eventually succumb to wear and tear from usage.
 This can include the best Samsung projectors.
 You can troubleshoot your way out of any shutdown with a few tips and tricks.

 When the question, “Why does my projector keep turning off?” pops up, there’s likely a serious problem at hand.
 In most cases, an automatic shutdown is reserved as a last resort to save your projector from damage.
-The
+Moreover, if the bulb is not good, that can also cause this issue.
+Therefore, you may want to learn how to replace a projector bulb with LED, which can last much longer than a bulb.

 Of course, there are several other problems you may need to troubleshoot in the future.
 The question, “Why is the projector blurry?” might pop up during setup or shortly after.